Absorbent incontinence aids

 • Place a rolled-up towel on a chair with a hard seat.

-• Now imagine that you are pulling the towel up with your pelvic floor muscles.
-Make sure that the gluteal muscles remain relaxed.
+• Now imagine pulling the towel upwards with your pelvic floor muscles.
+Make sure the gluteal muscles remain relaxed.

-• Repeat the exercise three times and pay attention to the correct breathing sequence (see box).
+• Repeat the exercise three times, paying attention to the correct breathing sequence (see box).

-• Get into the quadruped position (see illustration above): Support yourself on your hands and knees.
-The knees are positioned below the hip joints and the tops of the feet are resting on the gym mat.
-The hands are supported below the shoulders, and the elbows are slightly bent.
+• Get on all fours (see illustration above): support yourself on hands and knees.
+The knees are positioned under the hip joints and the tops of the feet rest on the exercise mat.
+The hands are placed under the shoulders, elbows slightly bent.
 The head forms an extension of the spine.

-• Breathe in and form a slight hollow back while keeping the pelvic floor relaxed.
+• Inhale and form a slight hollow back – the pelvic floor is relaxed.

-• Breathe out and arch your back like a cat: The back curves towards the ceiling, and the pelvic floor is slightly tensed.
+• Exhale and make a cat arch: the back arches towards the ceiling, the pelvic floor is slightly tensed.

 • Repeat the exercise three times.